At-Home COVID-19 Tests Have Arrived. Here’s What That Means.

 Much has been made of the national shortage of diagnostic tests for the novel coronavirus in the United States—and the subsequent probable undercount of the nation’s pandemic death toll.
 New York Gov. Andrew Cuomo has specifically said his state, the global picenter of the crisis, must obtain “millions and millions” more diagnostic and antibody tests before it can consider loosening social-distancing guidelines.
 A new plan released by the Rockefeller Foundation on Tuesday called for 30 million people to be screened for the virus each week and would cost up to $100 billion to implement.
 On the other hand, such an ambitious plan might stem the economic loss of $300 billion to $400 billion each month from the havoc the pandemic has wreaked, CNBC reported.

+Dr. Jeffrey Klausner, an adjunct professor of epidemiology at the University of California Los Angeles who previously worked for the CDC, called the development a “breakthrough in the COVID-19 testing crisis” that demonstrates “home-based testing collection can be done accurately and effectively.”

+“Now it’s time for politicians to invest in the marketing and distribution of these to make them widely available to people,” Klausner told The Daily Beast on Tuesday.

-North Carolina-based LabCorp said Tuesday that it intends to make the home collection kits available to consumers in most states within weeks.
+North Carolina-based LabCorp said it intends to make the home collection kits available to consumers in most states within weeks.

 “Our at-home collection kits are designed to make it easier and safer to test healthcare workers and first responders during this important time,” said Adam Schechter, president and CEO of LabCorp.